WHAT IS ODP?

 WHAT ARE THE BENEFITS OF PARTICIPATING IN ODP?

 1. Development as a player.
-Focus on individual creativity and decision making without fear of mistakes.
+Focus on individual creativity and decision making without fear of

 2. Quality instruction from nationally licensed coaches.